BitcoinQnA/Bitcoiner.Guide/wallet/hardware.md

 ***

-For many, many more options, check out Athena Alpha's huge [Hardware Wallet](https://www.athena-alpha.com/hardware-wallets/) database to find and compare other good (and terrible) hardware wallets.
+For many, many more options, check out Athena Alpha's huge [Crypto Wallet](https://www.athena-alpha.com/crypto-wallets/) database to find and compare other good (and terrible) hardware wallets.
 Finished looking for a hardware wallet?
 Check out the available [Lightning native](/wallet/lightning) wallets.